Months of aftershocks could follow California earthquake

 Published Saturday, July 6, 2019 9:34AM EDT

+Gov. Gavin Newsom said Saturday that governments must strengthen alert systems and building codes, and residents should make sure they know how to protect themselves during an earthquake.

+"It is a wake-up call for the rest of the state and other parts of the nation, frankly," Newsom said at a news conference to update the public on the state's efforts to help the region hit by earthquakes on Thursday and Friday.

-RIDGECREST, Calif. -- Officials in Southern California expressed relief Saturday that damage and injuries weren't worse after the largest earthquake the region has seen in nearly 20 years, while voicing concerns about the possibility of major aftershocks in the days and even months to come.
+Friday's earthquake was the largest one Southern California in nearly 20 years.
+Officials voiced concerns about the possibility of major aftershocks in the days and even months to come.

-No fatalities or major injuries were reported after Friday night's 7.1-magnitude earthquake, which jolted an area from Sacramento to Mexico and prompted the evacuation of the Navy's largest single landholding, Naval Air Weapons Station China Lake in the Mojave Desert.
+No fatalities or major injuries were reported after the 7.1-magnitude quake, which jolted an area from Sacramento to Mexico and prompted the evacuation of the Navy's largest single landholding, Naval Air Weapons Station China Lake in the Mojave Desert.

 The quake struck at 8:19 p.m.
-Friday and was centred 11 miles (18 kilometres) from Ridgecrest, the same area of the desert where a 6.4-magnitude temblor hit just a day earlier.
+Friday and was centred 11 miles (18 kilometres) from Ridgecrest, the same area of the desert where a 6.4-magnitude temblor hit on Thursday.
 It left behind cracked and burning buildings, broken roads, obstructed railroad tracks and leaking water and gas lines.

-He estimated more than $100 million in economic damages and said President Donald Trump called him to offer federal support in the rebuilding effort.
+Newsom estimated more than $100 million in economic damage and said President Donald Trump called him to offer federal support in the rebuilding effort.

 "He's committed in the long haul, the long run, to help support the rebuilding efforts," Newsom said of Trump.